 As the concept of the traditional wedding continues to evolve, more and more couples are opting for micro weddings - smaller, intimate events with a guest list typically under 50 guests.
 A micro wedding can offer a multitude of benefits, from the potential for personalized touches to substantial cost savings.
 This blog post will delve into how to budget for a micro wedding, giving you expert tips and advice to maintain control over your finances without compromising on your dream wedding.
-Budgeting for a micro wedding can seem intimidating, but with a few clever strategies, you can keep your costs within your desired range.
+Understanding the cost of a small wedding can seem intimidating, but with a few clever strategies, you can keep your costs within your desired range.

 If you’re just joining us, feel free to check out some of our earlier posts before reading on: